naptics/vue-collection/README.md

 7. Make sure typescript config is correct.
 Double check with this repo.

 ## Installation Guide 🔨

+These are the steps to add Vue-Collection to an existing project.
+You may have to go through the steps of `Project Setup` and check if you have the neccesary (peer-)dependencies installed.

 1. Go to [npmjs.com](https://npmjs.com), sign in with naptics and create a new read-only classic access token.
 2. Save your access token under `~/.npmrc` with the following content, replacing `YOUR_TOKEN` with the access token.